scottaohara/accessible_components/README.md

 # Accessible Components

-I've built some accessible components based on testing and specs.
+I've built some accessible components based on testing with users, needs of past projects, and official specifications.

-That stuff used to live here, but now that stuff has moved to the links below.
+These components all reside in their own individual repositories.
+Some are written in ES5 JavaScript, and can be easily added to any exiting project.
+Others require jQuery as a dependency.
+While some are just straight markup patterns and any additional functionality would need to be supplied via the underlying language of a particular project (e.g. PHP, Ruby, more JavaScript)

 ## Vanilla JavaScripts
 * [ARIA Accordions](https://github.com/scottaohara/accessible_accordions)